 Have you ever had a great idea for creating a multimedia project, but didn’t know where to get started?
 No need to worry, the Learning Tech Group’s got you covered!
 Here are some tips for how to go about planning and creating an effective project while using the Library Tech Commons resources.

-Develop a plan Before you begin your project, you’ll need to come up with a plan.
+Before you begin your project, you’ll need to come up with a plan.
 Start by defining your goals for the project, the message you would like to convey, and remember to keep your audience in mind.

 Consider how you will deliver the project and choose the media that best coveys your message.
 If you’re not so sure which media to use, schedule an appointment with the Learning Tech Group to get some guidance during this step.
 Once you decide which media you will use, then determine the necessary skills and resources needed to complete the project, and how much time will be involved.